2014–15 Kentucky Wildcats men's basketball team: Midwest Regional semifinals

 On March 21 4th-seeded Maryland faced off against 5th-seeded West Virginia.
-The Mountaineers defeated the Terrapins 69 to 59 to set up a match-up against Kentucky in the Sweet 16 in Cleveland.
-Prior to the game on March 26, West Virginia guard Daxter Miles Jr. guaranteed that the Mountaineers would hand the Wildcats their first loss of the season, claiming the Wildcats were going to be 36-1.
+The Mountaineers defeated the Terrapins 69–59 to set up a match-up against Kentucky in the Sweet 16 in Cleveland.
+Prior to the game on March 26, West Virginia guard Daxter Miles Jr. guaranteed that the Mountaineers would hand the Wildcats their first loss of the season, claiming the Wildcats were going to be 36–1.
 The comment by Miles made ESPN's SportsCenter prior to the game and created a lot of commentary prior to the game about the Mountaineers chances against the Wildcats.
 The commentary by the West Virginia player only fueled the Kentucky players.
 Within the first eight minutes, Kentucky built an 18 to 2 lead.
-Rendering West Virginia's full-court pressure wholly ineffective, UK committed just 10 turnovers for the game and shot a scalding 60.9 percent from the field in building an insurmountable 44 to 18 lead.
+Rendering West Virginia's full-court pressure wholly ineffective, UK committed just 10 turnovers for the game and shot a scalding 60.9 percent from the field in building an insurmountable 44–18 lead.
 The Mountaineers, meanwhile, were flummoxed on offense.
 They shot 24.1 percent from the field for the game and at one point had made just 5-of-37 attempts.
 All told, they managed just 0.582 points per possession and their 39 points were a season low.
 UK, meanwhile, blocked seven shots.
 Six players combined for UK's 13 assists on 24 made field goals, while more good passes helped lead to the Cats' 31 free-throw attempts, of which they hit 26.
 Trey Lyles hit 6-of-7 tries from the line in pacing UK with 14 points, while Andrew Harrison scored nine of his 13 points at the line.
-Kentucky defeated West Virginia 78 to 39, tying the largest margin of victory ever in a regional semifinal.
+Kentucky defeated West Virginia 78–39, tying the largest margin of victory ever in a regional semifinal.